Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-Kelvin Grove - Herston has a median taxpayer income of $56,261 and an average of $81,796 according to AreaSearch's aggregation of postcode level ATO data for the financial year 2022.
-This is among the highest in Australia, contrasting with Greater Brisbane's median income of $55,645 and average income of $70,520.
-Based on Wage Price Index growth of 13.99% since the financial year 2022, current estimates would be approximately $64,132 (median) and $93,239 (average) as of September 2025.
-According to the 2021 Census figures, Kelvin Grove - Herston's household, family, and personal incomes rank modestly, between the 46th and 51st percentiles.
-The largest income segment comprises 30.9% earning $1,500-$2,999 weekly (3,766 residents).
-Housing affordability pressures are severe, with only 79.5% of income remaining, ranking at the 46th percentile.
-The area's SEIFA income ranking places it in the 7th decile.
+The Kelvin Grove - Herston SA2 had a median taxpayer income of $56,261 and an average income of $81,796 in the financial year 2022, according to postcode level ATO data aggregated by AreaSearch.
+This places it among the highest incomes in Australia, compared to Greater Brisbane's median income of $55,645 and average income of $70,520.
+By September 2025, estimates suggest the median income would be approximately $64,132 and the average income $93,239, based on a Wage Price Index growth of 13.99% since financial year 2022.
+In 2021 Census figures, Kelvin Grove - Herston's household, family, and personal incomes ranked modestly, between the 45th and 50th percentiles.
+The largest income segment comprised 30.9% earning $1,500 to $2,999 weekly, with 3,766 residents falling into this category, aligning with regional trends where this cohort also represents 33.3%.
+Housing affordability pressures were severe in the area, with only 79.5% of income remaining after housing costs, ranking at the 46th percentile.
+The area's SEIFA income ranking placed it in the 7th decile.

 Frequently Asked Questions - Income